Extreme-Strike Asymptotics for General Gaussian Stochastic Volatility Models: Numerical illustration

 \section{Numerical illustration}

 A basic calibration strategy when presented with asymptotic results such as those given in this paper is to assume one can place oneself in the corresponding regime, and then determine model parameters by reading asymptotic coefficient off of market option prices.
-We now illustrate how this strategy can produce positive results, and discuss its limitations, in the context of our Corollary \ref{C:corol} part (i), i.e. when the top of the KL spectrum is simple ($n_{1}=1$).
-In other words, the idea is to ignore the big $O$ term in the asymptotic (\ref{E:n11}), and calibrate parameters to the remaining coefficients.
+We now illustrate how this strategy can produce positive results, and discuss its limitations, when the top of the KL spectrum is simple ($n_{1}=1$).
+As noted in the introduction, in this case, the third and fifth terms in the expansion are null.
+The idea is to ignore the big $O$ term in the asymptotic (\ref{E:n11} ), and calibrate parameters to the remaining coefficients.
 Denoting the discounted log-moneyness $\log \left( S_{0}e^{rT}/K\right) $ by $k$ for compactness of notation, we thus have, for $\left\vert k\right\vert $ sufficiently large,

-for two constants $L$ and $M$, which can, in principle, be read off of market data.
-By the explicit expressions for these constants in (\ref{E:n11} ) in terms of $\lambda _{1}$ and $\delta _{1}$, we then express the latter in terms of $L$ and $M$ as
+for three constants $M_{1}$, $M_{2}$, and $M_{4}$, which can, in principle, be read off of market data.
+By the explicit expressions for the first two constants in (\ref{E:n11}) in terms of $\lambda _{1}$ and $\delta _{1}$, we then express the latter in terms of $M_{1}$ and $M_{2}$ as

 Here we use (\ref{E:onemore1}).
-One notices that, conveniently, $\lambda _{1} $ can be calibrated using only the coefficient $L$, while given $L$, $ \delta _{1}$ is then proportional to $M$.
+One notices that, conveniently, $\lambda _{1} $ can be calibrated using only the coefficient $M_{1}$, while given $ M_{1}$, $\delta _{1}$ is then proportional to $M_{2}$.

 At this stage, one may simply conclude that the extreme strike asymptotics given in the market are consistent with any Gaussian volatility model whose top of eigenstructure is represented by the values computed in the above expressions for $\lambda _{1}$ and $\delta _{1}$.
 However, practitioners will prefer to determine a more specific model, perhaps by choosing a classical parametric one, and using other non-asymptotic-calibration techniques for estimating some of its parameters.
-The expressions in (\ref {calibration}) can then be used to pin down other parameters by calibration, as long as one can relate the model's parameters to its KL pair $\left( \lambda _{1},\delta _{1}\right) $, whether analytically or numerically.
+The expressions in (\ref {calibration}) can then be used to pin down other parameters by calibration, as long as one can relate the model's parameters to the pair $\left( \lambda _{1},\delta _{1}\right) $ from the top of its KL spectrum, whether analytically or numerically.
+The expression for $M_{4}$, given in (\ref{E:oo} ) and (\ref{E:n11}), may be too complex to provide a reliable method for calibrating parameters beyond the pair $\left( \lambda _{1},\delta _{1}\right) $, but we will see below that the existence of the corresponding term in the expansion, combined with a truncation of the formula for $M_{4}$ , is very helpful for implementing the calibration based on (\ref {calibration}).